TanmaiSonwane/Customer-Segmentation/README.md

 ## Problem Statement

-In this data science project, you will build a machine learning system which can predict the personality of a customer using machine learning algorithms.
+In this data science project, I have built a machine learning system which can predict the personality of a customer using machine learning algorithms.
 This project will be very useful for malls, various stores, and product-based companies.
 Based on a customer's personal and purchase details, we can cluster them and predict the customer's cluster number using classification techniques.

 ## Solution Proposed